isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

    default, the primary server does not wait for the acknowledgments from the backup servers and responds to the DHCP query right after sending the lease updates to all backup servers.
-If any of the lease updates fails, a backup server misses such lease update but the DHCP client is still provisioned.
+If any of the lease updates fail, a backup server misses the lease update but the DHCP client is still provisioned.
 This default configuration can be changed by setting the ``wait-backup-ack`` configuration parameter to ``true``, in which case the primary server always waits for the acknowledgements